What Is Dignity?

 Forced conversions happened — in the Almohad dynasty in North Africa and Iberia in the 12th century, in parts of Ottoman-conquered territories, in Mughal India under rulers like Aurangzeb.
 Not every Muslim empire practiced forced conversion — the Ottoman millet system was, for its time, relatively tolerant.
 But the claim that Islam never coerced belief does not survive historical scrutiny.

-The honest reckoning is the same one Christianity faces: a theology that declares all humans honored by God coexisted for centuries with institutions that systematically dishonored specific categories of humans — based on race, religion, or the accident of military defeat.
+The pattern is the same one Christianity faces: a theology that declares all humans honored by God coexisted for centuries with institutions that systematically dishonored specific categories of humans — based on race, religion, or the accident of military defeat.
 The theological ideal of karamah is powerful.
 The historical gap between ideal and practice is real.
 Acknowledging both is not an attack on Islam — it's the same standard applied to every tradition in this series.

 Sub-Saharan African Tradition (Ubuntu)